Julian Wiemar

 The title was already within my grasp after Fuerte.

 I think they are perhaps over-hyping it as a new move.
 It wasn't the first in a competition either, but the first in a World Cup heat.
 Anyway, huge respect to Lennart for doing the triple Culo here in these conditions in competition.
-That's crazy and definitely a step forward, and it's really nice to see.
+That's crazy and definitely a step forward, and that's really nice to see.

 Of course, as long as I can keep pushing and maintain this level, I will try.